-- In an effort to insure USABS athletes and staff have the appropriate insurance/protection while competing and/or training internationally (Europe, Canada and Asia), SafeTrip insurance is required. - All athletes while competing internationally will have their SafeTrip insurance premium fees arranged and covered by USABS.
-If competing or training on any circuit other than World Cup, it is the athlete's responsibility to communicate, at least seven (7) days in advance, their need for coverage to the Operations Coordinator.
+- All athletes while competing internationally will have their travel insurance premium fees arranged and covered by USABS.
+If competing or training on any circuit other than World Cup, it is the athlete's responsibility to communicate, at least seven (7) days in advance, their need for coverage to the Operations Manager.
 Funded World Cup athletes will be automatically covered for all World Cup events.
-All other athletes must request coverage when competing in international events. - Athletes are responsible for all costs associated with services provided even if USABS pays any upfront fees associated with treatment. - Any change in dates or alterations in coverage must be communicated to the Operations Coordinator as soon as possible to allow for billing adjustments.
-Failure to do so will be the sole financial responsibility of the athlete. - Policy highlights include: - Physicians' fees and hospital expenses; - o Emergency dental expenses; and - Sport injury coverage. - For more details on SafeTrip insurance, visit www.uhcsafetrip.com or contact the Operations Coordinator.
+All other, athletes must request coverage when competing in international events. - Athletes are responsible for all costs associated with services provided even if USABS pays any upfront fees associated with treatment. - Any change in dates or alterations in coverage must be communicated to the Operations Manager as soon as possible to allow for billing adjustments.
+Failure to do so will be the sole financial responsibility of the athlete. - Policy highlights include: - Accidental and Medical Sickness Expense up to \$250,000 for a covered Occurrence - 24 hours Accident Protection While on a Specified Trip